Jake Jarman: 2018

-Senior gymnastics career

 2021

 In 2021, at the age of 19, Jarman finished tenth in the all-around at the European Championships, and was selected as a reserve for the 2020 Olympics in Tokyo, Japan.

 2022

-The following year became his breakthrough year, taking the British senior titles in floor and vault.
+The following year was Jarman's breakthrough year, taking the British senior titles in floor and vault.
 Selected to represent England at the 2022 Commonwealth Games in Birmingham, Jarman won gold in four events; the team competition, the individual all-around, with England teammate James Hall in second place, the floor final with teammate Giarnni Regini-Moran in bronze, and the vault final with Regini-Moran in silver.

 Jarman then competed for Great Britain at the 2022 European Championships, where he helped Great Britain win the team final for the first time in a decade, and only the second time ever.
 Additionally, he finished 8th in the individual all-around and qualified for the floor final, but initially missed the vault final on the two-per-nation rule despite qualifying in fifth.
 On individual finals day Jarman won bronze on floor before the withdrawal of teammate Giarnni Regini-Moran from the vault final to concentrate on parallel bars allowed Jarman to take part in that final.
-Taking advantage, Jarman won gold in the vault final, edging out Armenian rival Artur Davtyan on tie-break.
+Taking advantage, Jarman won gold in the vault final, edging out Armenian rival Artur Davtyan on a tie-break.